ryankurte/rust-smoldb/README.md

 }
 ```

 You can then interact with objects using the `Store` traits.
-You may notice that some methods require the fully qualified trait syntax to provide type information.
+Note that some methods require the fully qualified trait syntax to provide type information (usually where you're not passing an object in already).